joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 the correct state transitions.
 One might object that this system is not *actually* computing since these machines could just be operating *randomly* and I just happened to get lucky on the inputs that I gave them.
 But this objection is not tenable in this universe.
 Since this universe is operating by the laws of classical mechanics, everything is completely deterministic.
 There *is* no randomness.
 In both the case of my purpose-built Turing machines and the case of these mysterious Turing machines, there is simply a physical system operating by the laws of physics.
-Whether I understand how the system manages to correctly obey the transition rules of the abstract Turing machine is irrelevant.
-(And indeed this is necessary for the computational theory of consciousness since otherwise a conscious being would require some *other* conscious being to understand its computational mechanism, which we assumed from the outset is not the case.)
+Whether or not I understand how the system manages to correctly obey the transition rules of the abstract Turing machine is irrelevant.
+(And moreover this is necessary for the computational theory of consciousness to work since otherwise a conscious being would require some *other* conscious being to understand its computational mechanism, which we assumed from the outset is not the case.)

 ## Thought Experiment № 5